HomeICTArtificial IntelligenceUS AI in Food Safety Monitoring Market

 Public R&D and grant activity (NIFA / USDA AI initiatives) supports adoption in agrifood pathogen detection and supply-chain monitoring, expanding demand from processors and cold-chain logistics providers.

-US AI in Food Safety Monitoring Market is anticipated to expand at a high CAGR over the forecast period.
+The US AI in Food Safety Monitoring Market is expected to expand from USD 1.3 billion in 2026 to USD 3.2 billion in 2031, at a 19.7% CAGR.

 Following the highlights, a brief introduction frames the report.
 The U.S. market for AI applied to food-safety monitoring now sits at the intersection of regulatory clarification, laboratory automation, and on-line inspection modernization.
 Recent agency publications on AI credibility and internal AI inventories, coupled with supplier product launches for sequencing, spectroscopy and automated microbiology, have shifted buyer priorities from pilots to production deployments in high-throughput labs and large processing lines.
 The analysis below confines itself to verifiable, public sources and company press releases.